Sawoong is a brand of clothing dedicated to be a souvenir of Surabaya. Its theme is pretty unique: heritage of Surabaya.

-“You shouldn’t put the ‘Brief Kaart Soerabaia, Oost Java, Indonesia’ text,” he said.
-“Because, that building has already has red and white flag, it’s your national flag!
-Means, Indonesia has already been independent, so should no longer use the Dutch language.”
+“You shouldn’t put the ‘Brief Kaart Soerabaia, Oost Java, Indonesia’ text,” the buyer had said, as Kuncar recalled.
+“Because, that building has already having red and white flag.
+It’s your national flag!
+It means, Indonesia has already been independent, so should no longer use the Dutch language.”

-Criticized so, Kuncar did just nod.
+Being criticized, Kuncar did just nod.
 Since the beginning, Sawoong emphasizes the power of historical research as a differentiation with other creative industries.
 Kuncar has a plan to overhaul that design when it’s sold out.

 So, there is new designs all the time, whereas previous designs are always registered legally.
 Don’t they worry about run out of ideas?

 Looking at Sawoong designs is like to regarding a series of story about a city’s history.
 Like the reliefs of a temple.
 Each pieces has a puzzle.
-[Photo by Brahm]